nuthanc/Angular-ReactiveForms/README.md

   * errors: Array containing Validation errors
     * Key of each Array element is the name of the Validation rule associated with the Error
 * Visited
-  * touched: Visited an input element
+  * touched: Visited an input element and then left the Input element
     * User has set focus into the Input and then left the Input element
     * A Form is touched if any input element has been touched
   * untouched